aleon1220/kiwiki/operating-systems/linux/README.md

 ```bash
 Shift + Delete
 ```

-Never delete the Home directory, doing so will most likely erase all your GNOME configuration files and possibly prevent you from logging in.
+- Never delete the Home directory, doing so will most likely erase all your GNOME configuration files and possibly prevent you from logging in.

-Many personal system and program configurations are stored under your home directory

 # Terminals
 Shells available: bash, fish, Zshell